Where to Find Fourth of July Fireworks and Festivals

 4th of July Glow SUP

-Want to watch multiple firework shows as you float on Quail Lake on a glowing SUP?
+Want to watch fireworks as you float on Quail Lake on a glowing SUP?
 Join Dragonfly Paddle Yoga to celebrate the Fourth of July on the water.
-You’ll enjoy the tranquility of the lake and night sky before being treated to the Fourth fireworks shows from nearby Cheyenne Mountain Resort and others.
-You’ll have the best seat in the house.
+You’ll enjoy the tranquility of the lake and night sky before being treated to Fourth of July fireworks shows.
+It might just be the best seat in the house.

 dragonflypaddleyoga.com